WestCoastInformatics/wci-terminology-service-in-5-minutes/java-examples/README.md

 ## Client generation (no authentication required)

 This client targets `https://snomed.westcoastinformatics.com` and does not require login.
 To generate/update the client code, follow `doc/code-generator/BUILDME.md` for Docker or JAR instructions.
-The generator output should replace only `src/main/java/api/**` sources.
+The generator output should replace sources in `src/main/java/com/wci/terminology/**` (specifically the `api/`, `client/invoker/`, and `client/model/` subdirectories).
 The base URL can be overridden with `-DapiUrl` or `API_URL`.

 ### Sample Java tests (TerminologyApi)
 -----------------